annotation/text-fabric/tf/docs/about/browser.md

     decorated with location information and text content.

-Now, if you want to share your results for checking and replication, put all this in a research repository or in a GitHub repository, which you can then archive to [ZENODO](https://zenodo.org) to obtain a DOI.
+Now, if you want to share your results for checking and replication, put all this in a research repository or in a GitHub/GitLab repository, which you can then archive to [ZENODO](https://zenodo.org) to obtain a DOI.

 ### Unicode in Excel CSVs